ekaakurniawan/DRLND/p1_navigation/Report.md

 Replay buffer is useful as one of to ways implemented to remove correlations.
 It stores tuples of state, action, reward, next state and done flag.
 Each tuple is unique to avoid rare events overshadowed by common events.
 Sampling these experience tuples is done randomly in batch.
-This random sampling is the one that remove correlations.
+This random sampling is the one that removes correlations.

 ### Agent

 Agents holds Q-table as foundation to perform action based on current state it is in.
-This Q-table is implemented using Neural Networks called Q-network describe above.
+This Q-table is implemented using Neural Networks called Q-network described above.
 Another way to reduce correlations is by implementing two Q-networks.
 One that is frequently updated and another one that is occasionally updated acting as the solid ground.
 The algorithm used for learning is sarsamax.